 Skip to main content

-Mumbai Trip - Memories Of A Day Spent In Mumbai
+Memories of a Day Spent In Mumbai

 In March 2008, we (self and husband) had been to Mumbai to attend a family function which was a house-warming ceremony / grihapravesh in Goregaon East in Mumbai.
 It was my first time visit to Mumbai - one of the four metros of India and the seat of Bollywood (Hindi movies).
 However, my husband was in this place for some time and worked in one of the top IT companies.